zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 6. Compare the quality of review between free models (GPT-5 mini) and premium models (Claude Sonnet 4.5)

 ### Part B: Leveraging Repository Standards in Reviews
-1. Ensre you have `.github/copilot-instructions.md` from Exercise1.md.
+**Scenario**: You want to ensure new code adheres to your project's coding standards.
-2. Highlight the same code from Part A (get_dog_breed)
+1. Highlight the same code from Part A (get_dog_breed)
-3. Create a New Chat and prompt: `Review #selection against the project standards in #file:.github/copilot-instructions.md`
+2. Create a New Chat and prompt: `Review #selection against the project standards in #file:.github/copilot-instructions.md`
-4. **Reflection**:
+3. **Reflection**:
    - Does Copilot now check for type hints, docstrings, and error handling?
    - How does explicit reference to standards improve review quality?
-5. Ask: `Does this code follow PEP 8 and our documentation standards?`
+4. Ask: `Does this code follow PEP 8 and our documentation standards?`

 ### Part C: Multi-File Context Reviews
 1. Open both `server/app.py` and `server/models/dog.py`